jsplumb/jsplumb/README.md

 ..but of course things fall through the cracks with Twitter.
 So maybe use this instead:

 ## Mailing List
-Sign up for the jsPlumb announcements mailing list here
+Sign up for the jsPlumb announcements mailing list [here](http://eepurl.com/bMuD9).

 ## License
 All 1.x.x versions of jsPlumb are dual-licensed under both MIT and GPL version 2.